PowerCodersOrg/powercoders.org/site/content/participant/_index.md

     * Weekly social & business skills curriculum during the IT bootcamp

-    * Chance to get various interviews for 6-12 month internship
+    * Chance to get various interviews for a 6-12 month internship

     * Job coach accompanying you during your internship